 Paula’s Choice 10% Azelaic Acid Booster Pros:

-- Gives a healthy glow to the skin
+- It gives a healthy glow to the skin.

 Paula’s Choice 10% Azelaic Acid Booster Cons: